Auth

 - Account Funding

-You can choose to enabled Auth for any these products.
+You can choose to enabled Auth for any of these products.
 Example use cases:

 - Payouts: Allow users to authenticate with their MetaMask wallet via our SDK and initiate payouts directly from their marketplace balance.